zig-gamedev/zig-gamedev/README.md

 * Windows 10 October 2020 Update (Build 19042.789+)
 * Windows 10 May 2020 Update (Build 19041.789+)
 * Windows 10 November 2019 Update (Build 18363.1350+)

+## GitHub Sponsors
+Thanks to all people who sponsor zig-gamedev project!
+In particular, these fine folks sponsor zig-gamedev for $25/month or more:
+* Zig Software Foundation (ziglang)